NiladriMallik/NiladriMallik/README.md

 - 👋 Hello people, it's Niladri here.
-- 🌱 I’m currently learning Azure and Python.
+- 🌱 I’m currently learning Snowflake.

 <!---
 NiladriMallik/NiladriMallik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.